25 Future Technology Megatrends and Predictions – Tech that shapes our world

 The digital revolution at all levels

 The global economy is in the midst of a fundamental transformation.
 This profound shift towards a digital-centric mindset has already left many traces.
-At present, for example, a few tech corporations already account for a large share of economic output.
-Digitization, the transformation of information into a digital format and the harnessing of this digital content, has enabled the transition to a data-centric society and insights-driven organizations.
-Traditional business models, interactions between people, our entire communication and, of course, our society has changed and will continue to change.
-This move towards digitization has changed our world, made it measurable and is also an important step for other technologies to follow.
+For example, a small number of technology companies already account for a large share of economic output.
+Digitisation, the transformation of information into a digital format and the exploitation of this digital content, has enabled the transition to a data-centric society and insight-driven organisations.
+Traditional business models, interactions between people, all of our communications and, of course, our society have changed and will continue to change.
+This move to digital has changed our world, made it measurable and is an important step for other technologies to follow.

 The age of automation – machines take over

-Automation in our world is now ubiquitous and actually you would think it is nothing new.
-But automation has been slow and “dumb” until now.
-The machines could be used in factories where simple repetitive work was taken over.
-But the real revoltuion lies in the automation of much more complex processes and work.
-In general, it is currently assumed that a large part of the work can eventually be automated.
-From customer service to complex strategies.
-With the help of machine learning and artificial intelligence, automation increases efficiency, reduces human error and creates new opportunities for innovation.
-Every year machines get better and every year more complex work can be automated – our question might as well be: What do we do when machines get better at everything?
+Automation is now ubiquitous in our world, and you might think it was nothing new.
+But until now, automation has been slow and “dumb”.
+Machines could be used in factories to perform simple, repetitive tasks.
+But the real revolution is in the automation of much more complex processes and work.
+The general assumption today is that a large proportion of work can eventually be automated.
+From customer service to complex strategy.
+Using machine learning and artificial intelligence, automation increases efficiency, reduces human error and creates new opportunities for innovation.
+Every year machines get better, and every year more complex work can be automated – our question might as well be: What do we do when machines are better at everything?
 What happens when every job can be replaced? – The question seems utopian, but in 8-10 years it is quite realistic.

 The wave of digital transformation and digital business models

 Digital transformation is a fundamental structural change that is redefining business and the economy from the ground up.
-By integrating digital technologies into all areas of a company, the economy and the business community, value chains are fundamentally changing.
-But it’s more than just swapping old technologies for new ones – it’s a cultural shift.
-It’s new opportunities and challenges.
-Never before has it been so easy to attract millions of people to a product, and never before has the power of a few companies been so great as it is today.
+The integration of digital technologies into all areas of a company, the economy and the business world is fundamentally changing value chains.
+But it’s more than just replacing old technologies with new ones – it’s a cultural shift.
+It’s about new opportunities and new challenges.
+Never before has it been so easy to attract millions of people to a product, and never before has the power of a few companies been as great as it is today.
 Digital ecosystems have become one of the most powerful tools to lock in a lot of value with little capital.
 This means that a few companies and a few people can profit exponentially from the digital transformation of the economy and especially from digital business models.

 Datafication – the fuel for the information age

-Simply put, datafication means looking at every aspect of life through the lens of data.
+Simply put, datafication is looking at every aspect of life through the lens of data.
 It’s about turning social actions and processes into quantified data.
-This trend is closely linked to advances in Big Data, machine learning and artificial intelligence, enabling us to gain insights and make predictions that were previously unattainable.
-Here again, it is important to mention how strongly platform economies, digital ecosystems and datafication are interrelated.
-Because these structures allow data to be collected over the entire lifetime to a point where every person can be perfectly analyzed and predicted.
-Because at some point, we have to face the question: What happens when an algorithm can predict my needs better than I can – or it can not only predict but also influence them?
+This trend is closely linked to advances in big data, machine learning and artificial intelligence, which allow us to gain insights and make predictions that were previously unattainable.
+Again, it is important to mention how strongly platform economies, digital ecosystems and datafication are linked.
+Because these structures make it possible to collect data over a lifetime to the point where every person can be perfectly analysed and predicted.
+Because at some point we have to face the question: What happens when an algorithm can predict my needs better than I can – or not only predict them, but influence them?

 Internet and connectivity – building a networked world.

-In our Western worlds, Internet has long been a standard.
-The Internet with its interconnected web of data and information is the backbone of our digital world, but currently billions of people are still without access to the Internet.
-The implications for the economy and the economic fabric of the world are enormous if this part of the unused world is suddenly also given access to the Internet.
+In our western world, the Internet has long been a standard.
+The Internet, with its interconnected web of data and information, is the backbone of our digital world, but billions of people are still without access.
+The implications for the economy and the economic fabric of the world are enormous if this untapped part of the world is suddenly given access to the Internet.
 We are on the cusp of an exponential leap forward.
-Developments such as 5G, 6G and even satellite Internet and beyond promise huge increases in speed, reliability and capacity, paving the way for innovations such as autonomous vehicles, real-time remote robotics and immersive augmented reality but also a decrease in barriers to entry worldwide.
+Developments such as 5G, 6G and even satellite internet and beyond promise huge increases in speed, reliability and capacity, paving the way for innovations such as autonomous vehicles, real-time remote robotics and immersive augmented reality, as well as lowering barriers to entry around the world.

 Platforms and the emergence of the platform economy

-The platform economy, characterized by digital platforms that facilitate interactions and transactions, has come into focus.
-From social media to e-commerce, these platforms leverage network effects and data to create rich, personalized experiences.
-These middlemen and intermediate platforms have developed their own unique dynamics and are also causing problems internationally.
-For example, Booking.com became a Significant Gatekeeper for the travel industry and through all the recent acquisitions, Booking has been able to evolve from booking platform to a Giant Digital Ecosystem that specifically tracks all interactions and destinations to drive pricing and availability.
+The platform economy, characterised by digital platforms that facilitate interactions and transactions, has come into focus.
+From social media to e-commerce, these platforms leverage network effects and data to create rich, personalised experiences.
+These intermediaries and platforms have developed their own unique dynamics and are causing problems internationally.
+Booking.com, for example, has become a significant gatekeeper for the travel industry, and through all of its recent acquisitions, Booking has been able to evolve from a booking platform to a giant digital ecosystem that specifically tracks all interactions and destinations to drive pricing and availabilit

 Digital ecosystems as the new business paradigm

-Digital ecosystems are complex etzworks of companies, individuals and processes that use digital platforms for a common, useful purpose.
-In short, a wide variety of services, offerings, and platforms are built that are interconnected.
+Digital ecosystems are complex networks of companies, individuals and processes that use digital platforms for a common, useful purpose.
+In short, a wide variety of services, offerings and platforms are built and connected.
 This makes it possible to cover the so-called “customer journey” more effectively.
-Using Booking.com as an example, it is possible that people read travel blogs and magazines, then search for flights, then receive targeted hotel offers, which in turn leads to income estimates, which in turn leads to further offers being suggested, and so on.
-These ecosystems have revolutionized the customer experience but also pose a risk.
-For example, the Apple ecosystem has evolved to the point where it leads to dependencies, which are then used to sell additional services and Apple even excludes others from their ecosystem.
-This accumulation of knowledge, understanding of customers, data but also locked-in customer assets poses many problems for society and the economy.
+Using Booking.com as an example, people may read travel blogs and magazines, then search for flights, then receive targeted hotel offers, which in turn lead to income estimates, which in turn lead to further offers, and so on.
+These ecosystems have revolutionised the customer experience, but they also pose a risk.
+For example, the Apple ecosystem has evolved to the point where it creates dependencies that are then used to sell additional services, and Apple even excludes others from its ecosystem.
+This accumulation of knowledge, customer understanding, data and locked-in customer assets poses many problems for society and the economy.

 Artificial Intelligence and Advanced Analytics